hitchtest/hitch/docs/howto/web_applications.rst

     This tutorial assumes that you have the :doc:`glossary/hitch_plugin` :doc:`plugins/hitchselenium` installed and its step library is set up.

-    If you followed the quickstart tutorial, this should already be done for you.
+    If you followed the quickstart tutorial and said yes to testing a webapp, this should already be done for you.

 .. warning::